CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 ### What You'll Get

-- You'll get a job description.
-You must apply for this job because the interview will be based on this job description.
+- You'll get [a job description](jobs/#finsoft-xl-solutions).
+You must apply for [this job](jobs/#finsoft-xl-solutions) because the interview will be based on this job description.
-- If you contact the "hiring manager", you might also get extra information about the role
+- If you contact the "hiring manager", you _might_ also get extra information about the role
-- You will also get a [list of job descriptions](/jobs) that you can choose from for your other applications.
+- You will also get a [list of job descriptions](/jobs) that you can choose from for your other applications after you have applied for the first job.

 ### What You'll Make